Elementary Ecosystem Investigation: Box Turtle Habitat

 • Box turtles are omnivores (eat both meat and vegetables).

-• Some of the plants in your box turtle habitat provide a food source for the turtles, like strawberries, clover, parsley, and lettuce
+• Some plants that you install or that occur naturally can provide a food source for the turtles, like strawberries, clover, parsley, and lettuce.

 Box Turtle Eating Mushroom